piamt/tvmaze/README.md

 4. Regarding pagination: we have a simplified version of an infinite scroll, with the handicap that we do not have the total number of elements in advance.

 ## Libraries
-I used cocoapods for libraries.
+I used cocoapods for dependencies.
 Just 1 library was added to the main project and 1 for testing purposes.
 1. SDWebImage to upload images
 2. iOSSnapshotTestCase for screenshot tests